 What used to be a mere piece of farming land is now a delightful countryside destination in the Cape Winelands.

 Renovations to the almost hundred-year-old farm shed back in 2009, revealed the hidden aesthetic and functional value of this special space.
 To conserve its historic, warm and welcoming character, most parts of the original architecture were kept intact, but today the shed stands proud as a modern-rustic wedding and function venue, together with five farm-style cottages and a four-bedroom breakaway house.
 The building style and set-up of the venue and the accommodation capture the slow pace of country living.
 The greenery of the vineyards, together with the views of the surrounding Stellenbosch, Helderberg, Simonsberg and Hottentots Holland Mountains adds to a tranquil and relaxing atmosphere.

-The Joubert family have been wine farmers in the Stellenbosch district since 1913 on the farm Rozendal.
-Equipped with a beautiful Wedding and function venue this working farm added accommodation in the form of Self-catering cottages in 2015.
-Nicola Kotze (Marketing / Accommodation), Elandi Fernhout (Venue coordinator) and Heleen Pretorius (Wine sales) will gladly assist you with any queries you might have.
+Nicola Kotze (Marketing / Accommodation), Elandi Smit (Venue coordinator) and Heleen Stofberg (Wine sales) will gladly assist you with any queries you might have.